United States Specialty Sports Association: History

 USSSA grew rapidly throughout the 1970s and 1980s, adding new programs such as Church, Corporate, Women's, Mixed and multi levels of Men's play, along with structured Divisions such as Central, Southern, and Midwest.
 The next year was a great year for the USSSA as they elected their first members to the USSSA Hall-of-Fame.
 The 11 inch softball was adopted the following year for the Women and Youth Programs.
 This was a big move for them as nothing quite like this had ever been done before.
 In 1980, the USSSA took a big step with their organization by birthing a Southern Division to expand the number of teams that could play.
 That next year, the USSSA was able to purchase a huge 24,000-square foot complex in Petersburg, VA for its National Headquarters and the Museum for its Hall of Fame.
 A new Midwestern Division was formed, further expanding the association by leaps and bounds.
 Jerry Ellis was voted into the position of the Association fourth National President.
 Along with this new blood in the leadership position, registrations by teams and umpires grew tremendously.
 In 1983, the USSSA adopted a large insurance policy to protect the teams and umpires from accidents on the field at a low cost which continued to further their reputation as a good and sound baseball organization.
 In 1984, Gary Wallick was elected to be the fifth National President and the Southwestern Division of the USSSA was formed.
 The ribbon cutting of the USSSA Hall of Fame Museum occurred signaling the grand opening of the large museum to be official to the public eye.
 The following year team registrations skyrocketed to over 60,000, which almost doubled the size of the entire USSSA from just about three years ago.
 The official International Division was formed as well this year.

-In 1987, the membership total passes 100,000, an all-time high for this organization.
-Al Ciaccia is elected to be the seventh National President of the USSSA, this year was also its 20th Anniversary.
-The Association expanded to eight divisions the next year, and also founded the first Women's World Series and more World Tournaments for Men in the B, C, and D Programs.
+In 1987, the membership total passed 100,000, an all-time high for this organization.
+Al Ciaccia was elected to be the seventh national president of the USSSA; this year was also its 20th anniversary.
+The association expanded to eight divisions the next year, and also founded the first Women's World Series and more World Tournaments for Men in the B, C, and D Programs.
 The USSSA ended up having to push their travel budget to over $250,000 every year.

 In 1989 Jim Ports was voted in the president position of the USSSA as its eighth president and American Airlines became the first official airline of the USSSA.
 The year 1990 was a very momentous occasion for the USSSA as the first slo-pitch softball tour of the Soviet Union occurred, with the team traveling through and playing in Moscow, Leningrad, and Tallinn.
 In 1991, the USSSA added world tournaments for Black Americans and Women.
 Jim Swint also became the ninth National President.